-Many a gorgeous bedroom harbors a dirty little secret: a terrible-looking closet hidden behind closed doors.
-But eventually—generally in the morning, when you’re already under pressure—those doors have to open.
+Many otherwise gorgeous bedrooms harbor a dirty little secret: a terrible-looking closet hidden behind closed doors.
+But eventually those doors have to open—generally in the morning when you’re already under pressure.
 Imagine facing a closet that looks just as good as the rest of your room, instead of a dark, scuffed cave.
-It’s easier than you think—you can easily jazz up your bedroom closet with one—or all – of the following tricks.
+It’s easier than you think; you can easily jazz up your bedroom closet with one (or all) of the following tricks.

 You’ll be amazed at how much better your closet looks with a dose of color.
 Plus, it’s a super-easy DIY that only takes a couple of hours.
 Though dark paint colors are a good choice in small or dim bedrooms, it’s best to stick with brights, mid-tones, or pastels in the closet.
 Choose a hue that’s already used elsewhere in your bedroom, or set off some sparks with a bright shade that complements, but doesn’t match, the rest of the room.

-Every closet deserves a light source, and you’ll appreciate it even more when you’re trying to differentiate between navy blue or black pants.
-If you’re lucky enough to have a large or walk-in closet, you can get a little bit fancy—try a semi-flush mount fixture, a small chandelier, or a row of spotlights.
+Every closet deserves a light source, and you’ll appreciate it, even more, when you’re trying to differentiate between navy blue or black pants.
+If you’re lucky enough to have a large or walk-in closet, you can get a bit fancy—try a semi-flush mount fixture, a small chandelier, or a row of spotlights.
 In a tiny closet, or if you’re a renter, try simple stick-up lights or a flush-mount fixture with a glass bowl.

 If you’re looking for the easiest way to jazz up your closet, invest in a full set of matching hangers.
 Go colorful plastic, choose wood, or select flocked hangers that hold onto the silkiest garments—whichever you prefer, a closet immediately looks better when the hangers:

-- Aren’t cheap wire numbers from the dry cleaner.
+- Aren’t the cheap wire numbers from the dry cleaner

 Add a Rug

-Why not add a small rug or runner to your closet floor?
-It’s one more way to add color and pattern, and it’s a chance to take a little decorating risk—try an animal print, an exotic Indian design or a super-bright geometric.
+Adding a small rug or runner to your closet floor is one more way to add color and pattern, and it’s a chance to take a little decorating risk.
+Try an animal print, an Indian design, or a super-bright geometric.
 Stick with a flat weave, however—it’s easier to vacuum and won’t get dusty and flattened as shag would.

 With so many ways to spruce up your closet doors, why settle for plain, white, and boring?
 Here are just a few options: